jonlld/user-api/README.md

 ### Swagger - Living Documentation

 The API utilises the Swagger UI to provide living documentation.
-The documentation describes all endpoints within the API and provides details with how to interact with them.
-API users can interact with all features of the API through this web-browser based interface.
+The documentation describes all endpoints within the API and provides details with how to interact with them, along with what responses to expect.
+API users can interact with all features of the API through this browser-based interface.

 Please follow the below steps to get started:

-- Ensure your local database setup is complete as detailed above
+- Ensure your local database setup is complete as outlined above
 - Start the development server with `npm run startDev`
-- Open a browser and navigate to: `http://localhost:<port>/docs/`
+- Open a browser window and navigate to: `http://localhost:<port>/docs/`

 You will now see a list of available endpoints.